How Much Does Coving Cost to Install?

 Installing coving

-You can usually expect two tradespeople to install coving for you.
-The average cost you can expect to pay a tradesperson is around £100-£150 each per day.
+The average cost you can expect to pay a tradesperson is around £100 to £150 per day.
 However, some contractors may charge by the hour depending on the job.
-The hourly rates that you can expect are around £15-£35 per tradesperson per hour.
+The hourly rates that you can expect are around £15 to £25 per tradesperson per hour.

 Those based in the London area can expect to pay more for labour than those based in the North or other parts of the UK.